 A growing number of people have a dog walker or send their pups to day-care where they maybe have some special friends or perhaps from training or agility classes.

-Perhaps you have kept in touch with the owners of their parent or litter-mates?
+Perhaps you have kept in touch with the owners of their parents or litter-mates?
 Social Media has brought together dog lovers and there are numerous local and community groups that have regular walks and get-togethers perhaps this is an option too.

 Be aware of how many animals you can handle in whatever space you have and remember their owners will be there too so take into account how many children will be around and if you get along with your pup’s doggy pals human parents.